Kiyoshi Tanimoto

 Kiyoshi Tanimoto (谷本 清, Tanimoto Kiyoshi) was a Japanese Methodist minister famous for his humanitarian work for the Hiroshima Maidens.
-Tanimoto was a U.S educated Methodist minister and moved to Hiroshima with his wife during the midst of World War II.
-He survived the atomic bombings of Hiroshima and Nagasaki, and was one of the six Hiroshima survivors whose experiences of the bomb and later life are portrayed in John Hersey's book Hiroshima.
+Tanimoto was a U.S educated Methodist minister who moved to Hiroshima with his wife during the midst of World War II.
+He survived the atomic bombings of Hiroshima and Nagasaki, and was one of the six Hiroshima survivors whose experience of the bomb and later life are portrayed in John Hersey's book Hiroshima.

 Biography

 Kiyoshi Tanimoto was born on June 27, 1909 in Sakaide, Kagawa Prefecture and was the youngest of eight children.
 Kiyoshi was raised Buddhist, but was introduced to Christianity by Bertha Starkey during a visit to Korea.
 Following his visit, his mother suddenly died, solidifying his decision to convert to Christianity.
 His father was greatly upset by the move, and removed him from the family register, refusing to talk to him.
 Tanimoto studied Christianity at the Kwansei Gakuin University before being awarded a scholarship to attend the Candler School of Theology at Emory University in Atlanta, Georgia.
 He was briefly able to talk to his father before moving to Atlanta in 1937 and becoming an ordained minister after graduation.
 He served in churches in California and Okinawa.

 He returned to Japan and married Chisa Tanimoto, and relocated to Hiroshima in 1943, in the midst of World War II.
 Despite the city being relatively unscathed during the war, Tanimoto felt uneasy and thought something big was going to happen to the city after hearing frequent air raid sirens.
 On the morning of August 6, 1945, the United States dropped Little Boy on Hiroshima during the Atomic bombings of Hiroshima and Nagasaki.
 Tanimoto was outside moving furniture with a friend, and after seeing a bright flash of light, he sought cover between two large rocks.
 Tanimoto, unhurt, ran into the city and found his family safe.
 He quickly put himself to work aiding others by bringing water, carrying them to safety, and if there was nothing else he could do, reading them verses from the Bible in Japanese.